 Have you or your loved one suffered paralytic injuries in a motor vehicle crash or another catastrophic event?
 The first action item is, of course, to pursue medical care immediately.
 Obtaining quality medical treatment and carefully following all treatment plans is essential to the best physical outcome.

-At Thompson Law, we have a formidable track record of success in cases related to spinal cord trauma and paralytic injury.
+At Thompson Law, we have a formidable track record of success in cases related to spinal cord trauma and paralytic injuries.
 Cases involving these types of dire injuries require extensive research and precise care.
 Your circumstances will be carefully investigated by our experienced paralysis injury lawyers, who will provide you with expert guidance for your pursuit of medical care, and strategic options for claims and litigation that may win you the compensation you deserve.
-Reach out to at (844) 664-1758 today for a free consultation.
+Call today for a free consultation.
 Let us right the wrongs you suffered, so you can focus on healing.

 Thompson Law receives an attorney fee and you pay no legal fees as our client unless we pay you.
 Thompson Law has 350 years of combined experience in legal representation and has won over $1.8 billion dollars in cash settlements for our clients.
 We master the art of managing client cases with empathy, compassion, respect and, of course, prodigious skill.
 Contact us today for a free, risk-free consultation to discuss your accident and your options.

 State law limits the time you have to file a claim after an auto accident.
 If you have been injured in an accident, call now to get the help you need.